AlexandriaDAO/core/src/perpetua/perpetua.md

 Backend Stuff:
 - Tag/user follow loading is really slow. (does this lag increase with scale?)
-- Search engine for shelves (public ones at least.)
 - Payment for all/some actions
   - Pay for shelf creation after the fifth shelf.
 That's it (for now).

-- Feed: 'Following' with your feed being the latest of those you're following?
-Could we make a query function for that?
-- Download personal data as a csv.
-  - This way we could use this function to do it manually at various times.